superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 ## Incorporating Knowledge Graphs

-Knowledge graphs, on the other hand, represent information in an interconnected network of entities and relationships, enabling more complex reasoning across content.
+Knowledge Graphs, on the other hand, represent information in an interconnected network of entities and relationships, enabling more complex reasoning across content.

 How do KGs augment retrieval?